Welcome to the CWA Margery Allingham Short Mystery Competition

 - All entrants will indemnify the CWA against loss or damage (including any legal costs or expenses and any compensation costs and disbursements paid by the CWA team on the advice of legal counsel to compromise or settle any claim) occasioned by the CWA in consequence of any breach of the warranties contained in these terms and conditions or arising out of any claim alleging that the submitted entry constitutes an infringement of copyright or contains libellous, obscene or defamatory matter.

-- There is no alternative to the prize stated and the prize is not transferable and no part or parts of the prize may be substituted for other benefits, items or additions.
+- There is no alternative to the prize stated and the prize is not transferable.

 - The CWA will not be liable for any failure of receipt of entries.
 The CWA has no responsibility for any entries which are lost, delayed, illegible, damaged, incomplete or otherwise invalid.
 If the CWA is unable to contact a shortlisted author despite making reasonable attempts to do so, the judges will be entitled to short list another entry.
 Other than the death or personal injury arising from the acts or omissions of the CWA it will not be liable for any loss or damage arising out of the winner’s enjoyment of the prize.